 - Many doctors recommend fluorescent bulbs for SAD light therapy, because incandescent lights can get hot.
 And while the doctors we spoke with said they’re not against LED’s being used, they also noted it’s still a fairly new choice, so there’s no long-term research.
 Look for a product with a Plexiglas diffuser or diffuser lens.

 You doctor may advise you to invest in a larger light box to provide the maximum exposure to bright-light therapy.
 While larger light boxes typically cost more, they also should last many years.
 Contact your insurance company to see if they may cover a portion of the cost if you have a doctor’s prescription.

 Best for at home: Alaska Northern Lights NorthStar 10,000

 This broad-spectrum light box is a bestseller, having been on the market (albeit updated) for 21 years.
 It stands both horizontally and vertically and is 10,000 lux at a distance of 24 inches.
 It weighs 10 pounds and measures 12.5 inches tall by 22.5L inches wide by 4.5 inches deep.
 The box has a handle for carrying it from place to place.
 A reflective mirror finish spreads the light evenly across the sub-surface of its diffuser, helping eliminate harsh glare.
 This light box comes with a 60-day trial and a full money-back guarantee and a lifetime warranty to the original owner.
 What sets this light apart is the fact that you can place this light at up to two feet away (most lights require you to sit within 8-12 inches), it has a handy carrying handle and 4.2 star rating on Amazon.

 Best for travel: Sphere Gadget Technologies Lightphoria, 10,000 Lux Energy Light Lamp

-[Image credits: sad woman looking out window via Shutterstock, Philips, GE, Alaska Northern, Sphere Gadget Technologies]
+[Image credits: sad woman looking out window via Shutterstock, Philips, Alaska Northern, Sphere Gadget Technologies]